 WASHINGTON, July 17, 2020 – Broadband Breakfast announced that its Broadband Breakfast Live Online webcast series will focus on one-on-one interview with “Champions of Broadband” over the next six weeks.

-The series — continuing to stream weekly on Wednesdays at 12 Noon ET, from July 22 to August 26 — will feature conversations with industry leaders who have devoted their careers to helping ensure better broadband and better lives for individuals across the country.
+The series — continuing to stream weekly on Wednesdays at 12 Noon ET, from July 22 in October — will feature conversations with industry leaders who have devoted their careers to helping ensure better broadband and better lives for individuals across the country.

-Among the individuals who have committed to participate in the series include former Federal Communications Chair and Commissioner Mignon Clyburn; Jim Baller, President of the law firm of Baller, Stokes & Lide; Tom Hazlett, Professor of Economics at Clemson University specializing in the Information Economy; and Bob Frankston, Distinguished Lecturer with the IEEE Consumer Technology Society and a member of its Board of Governors.
+Among the individuals who have committed to participate in the series include former Federal Communications Chair and Commissioner Mignon Clyburn; former Federal Communications Commissioner Robert McDowell; Sunne Wright McPeak, President and CEO of the California Emerging Technology Fund; Jim Baller, President of the law firm of Baller, Stokes & Lide; Tom Hazlett, Professor of Economics at Clemson University specializing in the Information Economy; Don Means, Director, Gigabit Libraries Network; and Bob Frankston, Distinguished Lecturer with the IEEE Consumer Technology Society and a member of its Board of Governors.

-Broadband Breakfast have been running our Live Online series for the past four months, discussing and debating the implications of broadband policy and internet technology.
+Broadband Breakfast have been running our Live Online series since March 2020, discussing and debating the implications of broadband policy and internet technology.

 The Washington-based media community Broadband Breakfast launched the series to address the impact of broadband on the coronavirus pandemic, including discussions about the digital divide, teleworking, distance learning, telemedicine, and Digital Infrastructure Investment.
 Most recently, Broadband Breakfast launched a three part series on Section 230: Separating Fact From Fiction in sponsorship with the Computer & Communications Industry Association.